bigcommerce/catalyst/docs/index.md

 ## Ecommerce functionality

-Catalyst has a production-ready business-to-consumer (B2C) ecommerce purchase funnel, including the following features:
+Catalyst has a production-ready business-to-consumer (B2C) ecommerce funnel, including the following features:

 * Home page
 * Faceted search on product listing pages, or _PLPs_, which are dynamically created for each category and brand